Waitlist open for Summer 2026 litter

 20. Willingness to allow us to visit your home and the dog.
 Allow the dog to stay with us a few times a year.
 This ensures the dog will remain comfortable with us.
 We will do our best to arrange these visits around travel/vacation schedules as long as we don't have puppies on the ground.

 21. Understand that breeder may need to make decisions about the Guardian Dog and you will have to respect those decisions.
-Examples may include, but are not limited to: keeping a female longer, additional vet care, etc. All decisions ARE always for the betterment of the dog.
+Examples may include, but are not limited to keeping a female longer, additional vet care, etc. All decisions ARE always for the betterment of the dog.

-Copyright © 2025 Millie's Goldendoodles - All Rights Reserved.
+Copyright © 2026 Millie's Goldendoodles - All Rights Reserved.

 • Home